DwarfTelescopeUsers/dwarf_tcp_server/README.md

 Fill in your `LATITUDE` and `LONGITUDE`  (LONGITUDE is negative west of Greenwich)

+Add also your `TIMEZONE`, it's need when you are using the Stellarium Mobile App

 If you are using the Dwarf wifi, the `DWARF_IP` is 192.168.88.1.
 If you are using Dwarf II in STA mode, then get the IP for your Dwarf II.

 `DEBUG = True` will print all the messages sent between Stellarium and Dwarf II.
 Set to `DEBUG = False`